Ledzy/I2B2-Entity-Relation-Extraction/README.md

 # Medical-Info-Extraction
 Extracting the information of medical text using LSTM

+Note for the embedding file GoogleNews-vectors-negative300.bin, you can download from https://code.google.com/archive/p/word2vec/.

 The medical text used for the program is formated as follows:

 1 line for the medical sentence